mikermcneil/waterline2/README.md

 ```

-## Working with models, databases, adapters at runtime
+## Working with models, datastores, adapters at runtime

 When entities are **changed** at runtime, you should use the _methods_ below.
 Otherwise, you can change `yourOrm.models`, `yourOrm.adapters`, etc. directly, just be sure and call `yourOrm.refresh()` afterwards.